-of the plastic used in the U.S. is used just once
+50% of the plastic used in the U.S. is used just once then thrown away.

-Americans discard more than 30 million tons of plastic a year, and only 8 percent gets recycled.
+Globally, we produce 300 million tons of plastic a year, and only 9 percent gets recycled.
 The rest piles up in landfills, is incinerated or becomes litter.

 There are over five trillion pieces of plastic, weighing more than 250,000 tons, floating in our oceans.
 That's more than 700 pieces of plastic per person.

 Scientists have collected up to 750,000 bits of microplastic in one square kilometer of the Great Pacific Garbage Patch, about 1.9 million bits per square mile.
 Most comes from plastic bags, bottle caps, plastic water bottles, and Styrofoam cups.